 - A "Medication Administration Permission" form (which can be found on the Health Services' website under health forms), signed by both the parent/guardian and the child's medical doctor, is required.
 Medication must be brought to the school by an adult and in the original pharmacy-labeled packaging.
-Medication is defined as prescription and nonprescription drugs. - All medication supplies must be provided by the parent/guardian, including inhaler spacer bars, pill cutters, pill crushers, and any measuring devices. - If, during a field trip, a child requires any prescribed medication other than rescue medication, the parent must contact the teacher well in advance of the trip. - Unless specified by a student-specific health plan for emergency medications, no medication shall be transported on the bus.
-It is the responsibility of the parent/guardian to drop off the medication with the school nurse when needed. - Please contact your school nurse for more information.
+Medication is defined as prescription and non-prescription drugs. - All medication supplies must be provided by the parent/guardian, including inhaler spacer bars, pill cutters, pill crushers, and any measuring devices.

+- If a child requires any prescribed medication other than rescue medication during a field trip, the parent must contact the teacher well in advance of the trip. - Unless specified by a student-specific health plan for emergency medications, no medication shall be transported on the bus.
+The parent/guardian is responsible for dropping off the medication with the school nurse when needed. - Students may be allowed to self-administer medications at the discretion of the Registered Nurse and parent/guardian, with a completed "Medication Administration Permission" and Physician Instruction Form and initial self-administration statement.

+Please contact your school nurse for more information, questions, or copies of any form.